The estimating workflow built for contractors who need clarity before they price the job.

 Job-level rollup for faster review

-Bring sold labor, subcontract support hours, COGS, tax collection, cost of money, and job totals into a summary view that helps leadership review the estimate at decision level.
+Bring sold labor, subcontract support hours, COGS, tax collection, cost of money, and total job profit into one executive review path.

 Where markup happens matters

-Labor markup logic is handled through FALIB-Mr or FALIB-Sr, where the rate is based on your own breakeven structure rather than someone else’s assumptions or a national average that does not reflect your business.
+Labor markup logic is handled through FALIB®, where the rate is based on your own breakeven structure rather than generic assumptions.

 Built around your costs, not generic averages

-When labor and material economics are modeled in the correct layers, the estimate becomes more useful.
-Teams can review assumptions with less confusion and more confidence in what the numbers actually mean.
+When labor and material economics are modeled in the correct layers, the estimate becomes more useful and more defensible.

 What the hybrid summary is showing